John Carlson (ice hockey): Finding success and winning the Stanley Cup (2013–2019)

 Carlson recorded three goals and six assists through the Capitals' first six games of the 2018–19 season, while also averaging 26 minutes of ice time per game.
 He missed one game in early November with a lower-body injury, but returned to the lineup on November 11, 2018, for his 623rd career game.
 This milestone allowed him to pass Côté for sixth place in games played all-time for the Capitals.
 By November 25, Carlson became the first defenseman in franchise history to record 25 points through his first 22 games of a season.
-Shortly thereafter, Carlson passed Mike Green for fifth place on the Capitals all-time scoring list for defensemen.
+Shortly thereafter, Carlson passed Mike Green for fifth place on the Capitals' all-time scoring list for defensemen.
 By January, Carlson ranked fourth in the NHL in points among defensemen while also averaging 25:20 minutes of ice time per game.
-His efforts were recognized with a selection to his first NHL All-Star Game.
+He was recognized by the league with a selection to his first NHL All-Star Game.
 While he started the season playing alongside Michal Kempny, who was his defensive partner in the 2018 playoffs, an injury to Kempny resulted in coach Reirden trying different players with Carlson.
 He ended the season with 13 goals and 70 points in 80 games.
 He finished fourth in Norris Trophy voting, behind Victor Hedman, Brent Burns, and Mark Giordano.